 Sometimes the fault can be due to a problem on the local electricity company's service connection so there is no electrical supply.
 There are usually between 200 and 300 of these faults each year.
 They take the longest time to repair as the local electricity company has to locate the fault, excavate the footpath or road, and repair it without disruption to any local commercial or residential supply.

-We're responsible for all lighting on roads, footpaths, major roads and some dual carriageways that are owned and maintained by us (these are called adopted roads).
+We're responsible for 89,000 street lights and 8,000 lit signs and bollards on roads, footpaths, major roads and some dual carriageways that are owned and maintained by us.
+These are called adopted roads.

-Lighting on motorways and trunk roads is maintained by the Highways Agency.
+Lighting on motorways and trunk roads is maintained by Highways England.

 District, borough councils and housing associations own the lighting in their own car parks and housing areas.